Dicee/algorithmicProblems/README.md

 - **HackerRank:** Can't say anything yet, I haven't tried enough problems from there to judge them.

+Additionally, the *miscellaneous* folder contains random work I've been doing on my own.
+Not all of it is complete/refined, but I like keeping track of it.

 Links
 ===================
 - CodinGame (http://www.codingame.com/cg/) is a french website dedicated to programming freaks which proposes problems of increasing difficulty.